-- a.
-Authorization must be received before ordering or using radioactive material or equipment containing sealed sources of radioactive material. - b.
-The requestor should have a thorough understanding of this safety chapter. - c.
-A Request for Authorization to Use Radioactive Isotopes form, should be filled out and submitted to the RSO or the EHS Director and the University-wide Safety Committee (UWSC) for consideration.
-This form can be found in Appendix M of the Safety Manual or it can be obtained from the RSO.
+- Authorization must be received before ordering or using radioactive material or equipment containing sealed sources of radioactive material. - The requestor should have a thorough understanding of this safety section. - A Request for Authorization to Use Radioactive Isotopes form, should be filled out and submitted to the RSO or the EHS Director and the University-wide Safety Committee (UWSC) for consideration.
+This form can be found in Appendix M of the Safety Manual or it can be obtained from the RSO. - Revocation of Authorization: Authorization to use radioactive material may be revoked if, in the judgment of the EHS Director, good radiation safety practices are not followed.
+Items to be considered include: - o Failure to comply with any of the rules put forth by this section - Frequent spillage or exposure incidences above acceptable limits - Disposal of material not in accordance with this section - Eating, drinking, smoking, or applying cosmetics in restricted areas.

-3. Revocation of Authorization:
+o Inappropriate handling of radioactive material

-- a.
-Authorization to use radioactive material may be revoked if, in the judgment of the EHS Director, good radiation safety practices are not followed.
-Items to be considered include: - 1) Failure to comply with any of the rules put forth by this chapter - 2) Frequent spillage or exposure incidences above acceptable limits - 3) Disposal of material not in accordance with this chapter - 4) Eating, drinking, smoking, or applying cosmetics in restricted areas. - 5) Inappropriate handling of radioactive material
+3. Authorization for New Procedures or Materials:

-4. Authorization for New Procedures or Materials:
+- Implementation of new procedures or use of new radioisotopes requires evaluation by the RSO well in advance of implementation or ordering. - Authorized users will consult with and receive the approval of the RSO and the EHS Director during the planning stage of an experiment and prior to use of radioactive materials for a new procedure. - Authorized Users will document that use of the chosen radioisotope is the least hazardous material available or that alternatives are not reasonable or available. - Authorized users will evaluate all procedures before using radioactive materials to ensure that exposures will be kept as low as reasonably achievable (ALARA).

-- a.
-Implementation of new procedures or use of new radioisotopes requires evaluation by the RSO well in advance of implementation or ordering. - b.
-Authorized users will consult with and receive the approval of the RSO and the EHS Director during the planning stage of an experiment and prior to use of radioactive materials for a new procedure.
+4. Ordering, Receiving, and Accountability of Licensed Materials:

-- 1) Authorized Users will document that use of the chosen radioisotope is the least hazardous material available or that alternatives are not reasonable or available. - 2) Authorized users will evaluate all procedures before using radioactive materials to ensure that exposures will be kept as low as reasonably achievable (ALARA). - 5.
-Ordering, Receiving, and Accountability of Licensed Materials: - a.
-The following procedures are in place to ensure accountability of all radioactive materials licensed by the State of Maine that are owned and used by the University, under the control of the Radiation Safety Officer. - b.
-Packages of radioactive material received at UNE are not expected to exceed Type A quantity2. - c.
-All orders for licensed radioactive materials must be authorized by the RSO or EHS Director, who will ensure that possession limits will not be exceeded. - d.
-Only the RSO and Authorized User are allowed to order radioactive materials. - e.
-The Authorized User will notify the receiving department in advance of the delivery of any radioactive material. - f.
-The Authorized User will make arrangements with the RSO to be present at time of delivery of radioactive material. - g.
-Delivery of radioactive material is permitted only at the receiving area of the UNE Facilities Building on 605 Pool Street, Biddeford, Maine. - h.
-The person who receives the package must follow the steps listed below., Instructions for Receiving Packages Containing Radioactive Material). - 1) Visual Inspection: The package must be visually inspected for any signs of shipping damage such as crushed or punctured containers, signs of dampness or package degradation. - 2) Prior to Leaving the Receiving Area: - a) The package must be monitored3 prior to leaving the mailroom if any one of the following conditions exists: - (1) The package has a Radioactive White I, Yellow II, or Yellow III label the package must be monitored for radioactive contamination on its' external surfaces.
+- The following procedures are in place to ensure accountability of all radioactive materials licensed by the State of Maine that are owned and used by the University, under the control of the Radiation Safety Officer. - Packages of radioactive material received at UNE are not expected to exceed Type A quantity2. - All orders for licensed radioactive materials must be authorized by the RSO or EHS Director, who will ensure that possession limits will not be exceeded. - Only the RSO and Authorized User are allowed to order radioactive materials. - The Authorized User will notify the receiving department in advance of the delivery of any radioactive material. - The Authorized User will make arrangements with the RSO to be present at time of delivery of radioactive material. - Delivery of radioactive material is permitted only at the receiving area of the UNE Facilities Building on 605 Pool Street, Biddeford, Maine.
+The person who receives the package must follow the steps listed below.
+Instructions for Receiving Packages Containing Radioactive Material: - Visual Inspection: The package must be visually inspected for any signs of shipping damage such as crushed or punctured containers, signs of dampness or package degradation. - Prior to Leaving the Receiving Area: - The package must be monitored3 prior to leaving the mailroom if any one of the following conditions exists: - The package has a Radioactive White I, Yellow II, or Yellow III label the package must be monitored for radioactive contamination on its' external surfaces. - The package contains greater than a Type A quantity of radioactive material, (i. e., > 1000 Ci of Hydrogen 3, or > than 30 Ci of Phosphorus 32, or > 60 Ci of Carbon 14. - There is evidence of degradation of package integrity, such as crushed, wet or damaged. - Damaged Packages: